 The fox's brazen, unexpected entrance was a chance encounter and a welcome surprise.
 Seizing the opportunity in front of him, Adrian quickly captured his photograph just seconds before the fox relinquished its search for food and jumped out of a nearby window.

-The result was a spine-tingling picture, highly commended in the Urban Wildlife category of this year's Wildlife Photographer of the Year competition.
+The result was a spine-tingling picture, highly commended in the Urban Wildlife category of the fifty-fourth Wildlife Photographer of the Year competition.

 'I was thrilled to capture what seemed to be this rare living thing in such a bleak, desolate place,' says Adrian.